PandasThumb/pandasthumb.github.io/_posts/2023/2023-09-12-why-do-we-know.md

 ---
-title: Why do we know that birds are living dinosaurs: Evaluation of reasoning in anti-evolutionist treatise
+title: Why do we know that birds are living dinosaurs?
+Evaluation of reasoning in anti-evolutionist treatise
 date: '2023-09-12 15:25:00 -06:00'
 author: Martin Neukamm and Andreas Beyer
 ---